Israel says it will test bullet that killed reporter, Palestinians disagree | Law-Order

 Israel says it will test bullet that killed reporter, Palestinians disagree

-"We got guarantees from the American coordinator that the examination will be conducted by them and that the Israeli side will not take part,” Al-Khatib told Voice of Palestine radio, adding that he expected the bullet to be returned on Sunday.
-An embassy spokesperson said: "We don't have anything new at this time."
-Biden is expected to hold separate meetings with Palestinian and Israeli leaders on July 13-16.
+"We got guarantees from the American coordinator that the examination will be conducted by them and that the Israeli side will not take part," Al-Khatib told Voice of Palestine radio, adding that he expected the bullet to be returned on Sunday.
+A U.S. embassy spokesperson said: "We don't have anything new at this time."
+Biden is expected to hold separate meetings with Palestinian and Israeli leaders on his July 13-16 trip to the Middle East.

 Akram al-Khatib, general prosecutor for the Palestinian Authority, said the test would take place at the U.S. Embassy in Jerusalem.
 "We got guarantees from the American coordinator that the examination will be conducted by them and that the Israeli side will not take part," Al-Khatib told Voice of Palestine radio, adding that he expected the bullet to be returned on Sunday.

-An embassy spokesperson said: "We don't have anything new at this time."
-Biden is expected to hold separate meetings with Palestinian and Israeli leaders on July 13-16.
+A U.S. embassy spokesperson said: "We don't have anything new at this time."
+Biden is expected to hold separate meetings with Palestinian and Israeli leaders on his July 13-16 trip to the Middle East.
 The Abu Akleh case will be a diplomatic and domestic test for new Israeli Prime Minister Yair Lapid.

-Israeli Deputy Internal Security Minister Yoav Segalovitz said Lapid had been involved in "managing the arrival and transfer of this bullet".
-"It will take a few days to conduct a ballistic test, with several experts, to ensure that there is an unequivocal assessment," Segalovitz told Army Radio.
+"It will take a few days to conduct a ballistic test, with several experts, to ensure that there is an unequivocal assessment," Israeli Deputy Internal Security Minister Yoav Segalovitz told Army Radio.
+Israel has said the person who fired the bullet could only be determined by matching it to a gun in a forensic laboratory.
+Such testing usually requires finding markings on the bullet left by the unique barrel rifling of the gun it was fired from.

+The Israeli military previously said one soldier could have been in a position to fire the fatal shot, suggesting it might only consider that soldier's rifle.
+(Additional reporting by Nidal al-Mughrabi; Writing by Dan Williams; Editing by Edmund Blair)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)